 - Federal Lobbying in the past 10 years: $1.2 Billion

 - Federal Political “contributions” in the past 10 years: $149.5 Million

 Where did all this money come from?
 Your electric bill.
 Congratulations.
 You are paying to lobby against your family’s safety.

 Perhaps the most disturbing thing about this whole scheme is that there is no federal law that says that the grid has to protect itself from hazards and threats.
 In fact, as previously noted, “itself” is thousands of separate companies that regulate themselves through NERC.
 Our very survival is dependent on the industry’s willingness to do the right thing.
 They are not required to do the right thing.
 The industry will occasionally do the minimum that they feel they have to do to avoid the government getting off its slow and lumbering buttocks and doing something drastic to protect the grid – and the United States – from catastrophe.

 Many of us in the Secure The Grid Coalition believe that it is not.
-It is time for the federal government (FERC) to step up and insure that we secure the grid from threats such as EMP, GMD, cyber-attacks, extreme weather and errant tree branches.
+It is time for the federal government (FERC) to step up and insure that we secure the grid from threats such as EMP, GMD, cyber-attacks, physical attacks, extreme weather and errant tree branches.